Information and Resources for the William James College Community During the Coronavirus (COVID-19) Pandemic

 - Work-from-home resources and guidelines are available on the IT website.

-- Staff will begin returning to campus on a staggered schedule on Monday, August 3.
+- Staff began a return to campus on a staggered schedule on Monday, August 3.

 - Please see this page for answers to Frequently Asked Questions, including questions about schedules, technology, and vaccine policy.

 - Mass.gov, Department of Public Health, Response to COVID-19

 In addition to the normal cleaning schedule, the Facilities Team is disinfecting surfaces around the building every two hours throughout the school day; this includes high-traffic areas, elevator buttons and railings, entryway surfaces and hand rails.
 For more information, please see our Facility Health & Safety page.

 When returning to the building, please: